Holy Guacamole! My Tex-Mex Has What?

 As any Texan will tell you, your trip to your favorite Tex-Mex restaurant always starts with chips — chips that are deep fried and endless.

 “Here is my tip on chips — I always tell people to get a handful and put them on that tiny plate they always give you.
-When you finish that handful, get another handful,” said Amy Goodson, a registered dietitian with Texas Health Ben Hogan Sports Medicine Fort Worth.
+When you finish that handful, get another handful,” said Amy Goodson, a registered dietitian with Texas Health Sports Medicine.
 “Finishing that tiny plate will help your brain register that, and then signal that you’re full, as opposed to just eating chip after chip from the basket.”

 Goodson, who also serves as the sports dietitian for the Dallas Cowboys, the Texas Rangers, FC Soccer Dallas, the Jim McClean Golf School, Texas Christian University Athletics and University of Texas at Arlington Athletics, says that if you stick with guacamole or salsa and limit your servings of chips, you’ve made a better choice.